FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences/sequence-commands.md

 %}

 # Set home
-The <span class="fb-step fb-find-home">Set home</span> command instructs FarmBot to set the current location along an axis to `0`, also known as the `Home` position for that axis.
+The <span class="fb-step fb-set-zero">Set home</span> command instructs FarmBot to set the current location along an axis to `0`, also known as the `Home` position for that axis.
 If you choose **ALL**, FarmBot will set all axes to zero.

 ![Screen Shot 2020-08-27 at 1.14.19 PM.png](_images/Screen_Shot_2020-08-27_at_1.14.19_PM.png)

 # Find axis length
-The <span class="fb-step fb-find-home">FIND AXIS LENGTH</span> command instructs FarmBot to automatically find the length of the chosen axis.
+The <span class="fb-step fb-calibrate">FIND AXIS LENGTH</span> command instructs FarmBot to automatically find the length of the chosen axis.
 If you choose **ALL**, FarmBot will find the length of each axis one at a time in the order: z-axis, y-axis, x-axis.

 ![Screen Shot 2020-08-27 at 1.19.25 PM.png](_images/Screen_Shot_2020-08-27_at_1.19.25_PM.png)